danbates1452/portable-python/README.md

 # portable-python
-Portable python environment (including PyTorch with Cuda) for machine learning not on your own PC.
+A quick tutorial for installing a python environment (including PyTorch with Cuda) for machine learning on a PC that isn't yours.
 Primarily targetted at Informatics Students at the University of Sussex, though it should be applicable elsewhere.

+**Colab is convenient, but if it's kicking you off, it would be silly not to use the i9-12900 and RTX A4000 under your desk!**

 ## Steps